tundish/blathnaid/blathnaid/book/chapters.rst

 ------

 Outside the City walls again, Jack threaded his way past the bullying Guards and the chiselling taxmen.
-He headed West, now gladly on the road home.
+He headed West, very glad to be on the road home.

 Evacuation
 ----------

 The first thing he noticed was how crowded the way was; he saw that many more people were trying to get to the City.

-All hungry, all cold, and all seeking shelter.
+All lost, all hungry, and all seeking shelter.
 On the far side of the first barricade more settlements had sprung up, filled with people who had not been allowed through.

 With Courage
 ------------

+Many were very distressed, and it was worse for those with young children.

+[NARRATOR]_

-Many were distressed, especially those with young children.
-And wherever he could, he taught them how to find Courage;
+    And wherever he can, he teaches them how to find Courage.
-which comes spontaneously, unbidden, and is simple in its expression.
+    It is simple in its expression, and while it comes upon us spontaneously, we can learn how to make it welcome.

 Legging it
 ----------